maratsafin601/asan-project/documents/METHODS.md

 `GET` method is used to **retrieve** the data from a server at the specified _resource_.

 **Resource** - is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
-Resource is the fundamental concept in RESTful API, similar to an Object in Object-Oriented Programming or Entity in a Database.
+Resource is the fundamental concept in the RESTful API, similar to an Object in the Object-Oriented Programming or en Entity in the Database.
+Resources can be grouped into _collections_.
+Example: `/users` - is a collection of resources (list of user objects), `/users/{id}` - is a single resource (one user object).

 `GET` methods are the most common and widely used methods in APIs.
 Example: say, you have an API with a `/orders` endpoint.
 Making a `GET` request to that endpoint should return a list of orders.
-Resources can be grouped into _collections_.
-Example: `/users` - is a collection of resources (list of user objects), `/users/{id}` - is a single resource (one user object).

-#### Testing GET endpoint
+#### Testing `GET` endpoint

 Positive test cases:
 1. Validate that a valid `GET` request returns a `200` or `OK` status code.
-1. Verify that a `GET` request to a specific resource returns the correct data, it can be a single resource, or a collection of resources.
+1. Verify that a valid `GET` request to a specific resource returns expected data.
+Returned data can be a single resource, or a collection of resources.
 For example, `GET` request to `/customers` endpoint returns a list of customers, to `/customers/{id}` - a specified customer profile.

 Negative test cases:
 1. Send `GET` request to a non-existing resource .
 Expected status code: `404` or `NOT_FOUND`.